brverbru/Testdoc/README.md

 ##Navigation
 >![Overview screenshot](http://i.imgur.com/m1rpojh.png?1)

-You’ll first arrive at the overview page, which gives a summary of your latest dashboards as well as the hottest datasets available on the the platform.
-From here, you can navigate to tabs for your datasets and dashboards if you want to start creating visualizations, or you can access your profile using the top right icon to update personal information. <br><br>
+You’ll first arrive at the **overview page**, which gives a summary of your latest dashboards as well as the hottest datasets available on the the platform.

+From here, you can navigate to **tabs for your datasets and dashboards** if you want to start creating visualizations, or you can access your **profile** using the top right icon to update personal information.

 Under both the datasets and dashboards tab, there are different options for displaying personal data, data shared with you by others, and data available to the public.

-You will also find a search function to filter your datasets or dashboards using keywords.
+You will also find a **search function** to filter your datasets or dashboards using keywords.

 ##Notifications